OsvaldoBecker/App-Flutter/README.md

-# Projeto de aplicativo Android
+# Android application project

-Suporta CRUD de objetos com relacionamentos entre si
+Supports CRUD of objects with relationships to each other
-- Aplicativo em Flutter com códigos em Dart
+- Flutter application with Dart
-- API em NodeJS com códigos em JavaScript
+- NodeJS API with JavaScript
-- API acessa um banco de dados Mongo
+- API can access a Mongo database